piggybox/game/README.md

-# A walkthrough of Hands On Rust
+# A walk through of Hands On Rust